casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 fee_handling = { type = "pay_to_proposer" }
 ```

-This configuration has 3 variations,
+The `fee_handling` configuration has 3 variations,
 - `pay_to_proposer`: The rest of the payment amount after deducing the gas fee from a refund is paid to the block’s [proposer](/glossary/P/#proposer).
 - `burn`: The tokens paid are burned and the total supply is reduced.
 - `accumulate`: The fund is transferred to a special accumulation purse.
 The fees are paid to the purse owned by the handle payment contract, and no tokens are transferred to the proposer when this configuration is enabled.
 Here, the accumulation purse is owned by a handle payment system contract, and the amount is distributed among all the administrators defined at the end of a switch block.

 ### Auction behavior config

 Another requirement of a private network is to have a fixed set of validators.
-You are not allowed to bid new entries into the validator set.
 This configuration restricts the addition of new validators to the private network.
+Hence, you are not allowed to bid new entries into the validator set.

 Use the below configuration option to limit the auction validators,